kyltec/Inhabitent/README.md

 A WordPress theme for Inhabitent project, forked from Underscores.

+## Installation

+### 1. Download me (don't clone me!)

+Then add me to your `wp-content` directory.

+### 2. Rename the `redstarter-master` directory

+Make sure that the theme directory name is project appropriate!

+### 3. Install the dev dependencies

+Next you'll need to run `npm install` **inside your theme directory** next to install the node modules you'll need for Gulp, etc.

+### 4. Update the proxy in `gulpfile.js`

+Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).

 ## Built With

-CSS - used to style the theme and pages

-Word Press and PHP - used to display content on the front end
+PHP - front end display

-JavaScript - used for small animations
+JavaScript - small animations

+CSS - styling the theme and pages

-Transfonter - used to get fonts for website
+Transfronter - used to convert fonts

-**Author**
+Google Maps API - ussed to get google maps

+## Author

 - Kyle Tecson